sassoftware/viya4-deployment/docs/CONFIG-VARS.md

   ...
 ```

+Prior to the SAS Viya 2022.10 stable release, select SAS Planning and Retail offerings required adding the sas-planning overlay content to the base kustomization.yaml file by following the instructions in [Customize Deployment Overlays](../README.md) and the README file located at `$deploy/sas-bases/overlays/sas-planning/README.md`.
+Beginning with the SAS Viya 2022.10 stable release, viya4-deployment will automatically include the sas-planning overlay content in kustomization.yaml for the SAS Planning and Retail offerings that require it.

 **NOTE**: the `default` elements is always required .
 This will be the default server.
 Below is the list of parameters each element can contain.

 | Name | Description | Type | Default | Required | Notes | Tasks |